claymore82/bonterra-outcomes-app/docs/examples/ARCHITECTURE.md

     style aws fill:#fff,stroke:#ff9900,stroke-width:2px
 ```

 **System Boundary**: The dashed box represents what is included in the bonstart template (code, configuration).
-Everything outside (AWS services, CloudFormation) is provisioned/managed by SST but not part of the template itself.
+Everything outside (AWS services, SST/Pulumi) is provisioned/managed by SST but not part of the template itself.

 ## Architecture Overview